BBC: Bingham Broadcasting Corporation

 In common with many other local organisations, we are currently inactive and awaiting easing of restrictions by the Government.
 We have plans in place for a restart in September, but we are not holding our breath.

 To keep ourselves amused, we have established our own BBC (Bingham Broadcasting Corporation).
 Each week, on Wednesday, the BBC produces a short broadcast, which is available to all, over the internet.
-The programmes are listed below, and you can listen to each of them by clicking on the links.
+Currently available episodes are listed below, and you can listen to each of them by clicking on the links.

 BDCS is about to launch its innovative Distance Learning Project, an initiative centred around the Folk Song Sequence composed by Guy Turner and commissioned for our Jubilee Year celebrations in 2021-22.
 Full details of this and of the Society’s preparations for the Jubilee are included in the 2020 Newsletter.